Rules Configuration

 allow / disallow

-Type: Varies by rule (typically <element selector> or <array of element selectors>)
+Type: Varies by rule (typically <dependency selector> or <array of dependency selectors>)

 {